Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/replacing-user-password/guide.en-au.md

 Output examples: `debian`, `ubuntu`, `user1`, etc.

-If you would like to change the password for the account displayed, change it with the following command:
+If the displayed account is the correct user account, use the following command to change his password:

 ```bash
 passwd
 ```

+Enter the new password:

 ```text
 New password: